arskiir/console-games/README.md

 # console games

 A hobby project for console games.
-There is only one game for now, but I plan to add more, hopefully 👉😌👉.
+New games are coming, hopefully 👉😌👉.

 ## Usage